Morigaon: Demographics

-As of 2011 Census India, Morigaon had a population of 29,164.Males constitute 50.7% of the population and females 49.3%.
+As of 2011 Census India, Morigaon had a population of 29,164 males constitute 50.7% of the population and females 49.3%.
 Morigaon has an average literacy rate of 89.42%, higher than the state average of 72.19%: Male literacy is 92.95%, and female literacy is 85.82%.
 In Morigaon, 11.13% of the population is within the age of 0–6.
-The Keot (Kaibarta) community and the Tiwa (Lalung) community form the majority in this district.
+The Tiwa (Lalung) community form the majority in this district.

 Politics

 Morigaon was upgraded from a Town Committee to a Municipal Board in 2008, currently comprising 11 wards.
 Morigaon is part of the Nagaon Lok Sabha constituency and Morigaon constituency in Legislative Assembly.

 The town also serves as the headquarters of the Tiwa Autonomous Council, which was established to promote the interests of the Tiwa community and manage local affairs.

 Transport

 Morigaon town has a developing transport infrastructure that facilitates connectivity within the region.
 The town is primarily served by road transport, with several key roads connecting it to nearby areas.
 National Highway 37 (India) runs through the nearby Jagiroad, approximately 22 kilometers away, linking Morigaon to major cities and regions in Assam.

 Additionally, the Guwahati–Lumding section operated by Indian Railways' Northeast Frontier Railway, provides rail connectivity, although the nearest railway station is in Jagiroad.
 Local transport options include auto-rickshaws and cycle rickshaws, which help residents navigate the town and its surroundings.